mark-watson/SwiftAI-book/manuscript/deeplearning_intro.md

 {#nn-sigmoid}
 ![Sigmoid Function and Derivative of Sigmoid Function (SigmoidP)](images/nn_sigmoid.png)

-Simple neural network architectures with just one or two hidden layers are easy to train using backpropagation and I have from scratch code for this several of my previous books.
+Simple neural network architectures with just one or two hidden layers are easy to train using backpropagation and I have from scratch code (using no libraries) for this several of my previous books.
 However, here we are using Hy to write models using the TensorFlow framework which has the huge advantage that small models you experiment with on your laptop can be scaled to more parameters (usually this means more neurons in hidden layers which increases the number of weights in a model) and run in the cloud using multiple GPUs.

-Except for pendantic purposes, I now never write neural network code from scratch, instead I take advantage of the many person-years of engineering work put into the development of frameworks like TensorFlow, PyTorch, mxnet, etc. We now move on to two examples built with TensorFlow.
+Except for pedantic purposes, I now never write neural network code from scratch.
+I take instead advantage of the many person-years of engineering work put into the development of frameworks like TensorFlow, PyTorch, mxnet, etc. We now move on to two examples built with TensorFlow.

 ## Deep Learning